Direct distance dialing

-Direct distance dialing (DDD) is a telecommunication service feature in North America by which a caller may, without operator assistance, call any other user outside the local calling area.
-Direct dialing by subscribers typically requires extra digits to be dialed as prefixes to the directory telephone number of the destination.
+Direct distance dialing (DDD) is a telecommunications service in North America by which a caller may call any other subscriber outside the local calling area without operator assistance, DDD was introduced in the United States in 1951, on a trial basis, with service from Englewood, New Jersey.
+Direct long-distance dialing by subscribers requires extra digits, called an area code, to be dialed as prefixes to the directory telephone number of the destination.
 International Direct Distance Dialing (IDDD) extends the system beyond the geographic boundaries of the North American Numbering Plan (NANP).

 History

 The first direct-dialed long-distance telephone calls were possible in the New Jersey communities of Englewood and Teaneck.
 Customers of the ENglewood 3, ENglewood 4 and TEaneck 7 exchanges, who could already dial telephone numbers in the New York City area, could place calls to eleven major cities across the United States by dialing the three-digit area code and the seven-digit directory number.
 Local telephone numbers still consisted of the first two letters of the central office name and five digits.
-On November 10, 1951, Englewood Mayor M. Leslie Denning made the first customer-dialed long-distance call, to Mayor Frank Osborne of Alameda, California.
+On November 10, 1951, Englewood mayor M. Leslie Denning made the first customer-dialed long-distance call, to Mayor Frank Osborne of Alameda, California.

 The destinations, and their area codes, equipped with a long-distance toll-switch at that time were: